Kapil Sharma Is Going Through An Extremely Stressful Time; Is On Heavy Medication!

 Kapil Is on Heavy Medication; Taking 23 Medicines Per Day!

 Now, Subhash K Jha revealed that Kapil is on heavy medication and he is taking as many as 23 medicines per day!
-The portal revaled, "His mental health is a cause for grave worry for all those who care for him."
+The portal revealed, "His mental health is a cause for grave worry for all those who care for him."

 The Comedian Is Going Through An Extremely Stressful Time

-Further, Bollywoodhungama's report, "Most of the time Kapil Sharma sleeps the day out.
+Further, Bollywoodhungama's report had quoted, "Most of the time Kapil Sharma sleeps the day out.
 He slept through his birthday on April 2.
 He is going through an extremely stressful time."

 Kapil No Longer Enjoyed The Work That He Was Doing!

 It seems that Kapil is fed up of his commitments and doesn't want to go on any more!
-Subhash K Jha further revealed that Kapil no longer enjoyed the work that he was doing (new game show Family Time With Kapil) and hence he had spoken to the channel Sony about revamping it.
+Subhash K Jha further revealed that Kapil no longer enjoyed the work that he was doing (new game show Family Time With Kapil) and hence, he had spoken to Sony channel about revamping it.

 Well, we just hope Kapil gets well and comes back to his form stronger to entertain his fans, soon.